rljacobson/Mod/README.md

 Thus, I am attempting to reimplement the algorithms in Rust and hopefully clarify some of the implementation details at the same time.

+There are variations of the matching problem that are not implemented in Maude.
+For example, there are algorithms in the literature for many-to-one and many-to-many matching that, as far as I know, have no counterpart in Maude.
+These matching problems have important applications.
+Implementing these algorithms would be an excellent stretch goal for this project.

 ## Building